mnneeltakemail2/testNeel3/development-and-api/neel-keeper-api/waves-keeper-api.md

 *   `initialized` - boolean keeper initialized
 *   `locked` - boolean keeper in wait mode
 *   `account` – current account, if the user allowed access to the website, or null
-*   `network` – current Waves network, node and matcher addresses
+*   `network` – current Neel network, node and matcher addresses
 *   `messages` – signature request statuses
 *   `txVersion` – available transaction versions for each type